Global ransomware attack: 5 things to know

 The ransomware was designed to repeatedly contact an unregistered domain listed in its code.
 The security researcher -- who uses the Twitter handle @MalwareTechBlog -- registered that domain to collect the ransomware traffic for analysis and to track infections.

 "Later we found out that the domain was supposed to be unregistered and the malware was counting on this, thus by registering it we inadvertently stopped any subsequent infections," @MalwareTechBlog told CNNTech.
-The security researcher has posted an online account of finding the kill switch.
+The security researcher has posted an online account of finding the kill switch, which was also posted to the UK government's National Cyber Security Centre website.

-However, a hacker could change the code to create a new variant and try the ransomware attack again.
+However, a hacker could change the code to remove the domain and try the ransomware attack again.

+Also, the kill switch won't help anyone whose computer was already infected.
+Individuals and companies still have to decide if they want to pay the ransom or part with their data.

 Michael Gazeley, managing director of cybersecurity firm Network Box, told CNN that the danger is far from over and that a company's security patch on Saturday might not still work by Monday.